Before Advising & Course Selection (ACS) Appointment

-If you wish to live on campus in the Gorham residence halls contact the Office of Residential Life, 100 Upton Hall, Gorham or call (207)780-5240.
-If you are looking for off-campus housing, there are listings at both Residential Life in Gorham and the Division of Student and University Life in Portland (207)780-4035.
+If you wish to live on campus in the Gorham residence halls contact the Office of Residential Life, 125 Upton Hall, Gorham or call (207)780-5240.
 A representative from Residential Life will be at Orientation to answer any questions you may have.

-To buy books for classes students may consult the Course Materials section of Bookstore website or bring a copy of their schedule to the bookstore located in the Woodbury Campus Center (207)780-4070.
-Learn more about the USM Bookstores.
+To buy books for classes students may consult the Course Materials section of the University Store website or bring a copy of their schedule to the University store located on the second floor of Abromson Hall, near the skywalk (207)780-4070.
+Learn more about the University Store.

 Conditionally Admitted students participate in an academic program focused on growth and academic success.
 Students accepted to this program will have a personalized Academic Support Plan, offering several key elements to intended to help them succeed in their transition to college.
 Their plan will include a developmental approach to advising, courses to strengthen academic performance, and carefully selected course schedules.